tec-smith/interesting_zone/README.md

 # Interesting Zone

-Find random people, places and things!
-Create your profile, follow others and share your interests.
+Random people, places and things!
+Create a profile and share interests.

 ## Proof of Concept